AmandaDiscord/ThunderStorm/README.md

 ThunderStorm requires node 14 at least.
 You *need* to install DasWolke/SnowTransfer because that's the lib ThunderStorm uses to send REST actions.

-What you use to cover the Gateway portion and receive events is up to you, but I will recommend DasWolke/CloudStorm.
+What you use to cover the Gateway portion and receive events is up to you, but we recommend DasWolke/CloudStorm.

 ## Basic Code Example